About the Tool

 What is an extreme heat day?

-For the purposes of this tool, an extreme heat day is defined as a day in April through October where the maximum temperature (Tmax) exceeds the 98th historical percentile of maximum temperatures based on observed historical data from 1961–1990 between April and October.
+For purposes of this tool, an extreme heat day or warm night is defined as a day in a year when the daily maximum/minimum temperature exceeds the 98th historical percentile of daily maximum/minimum temperatures based on observed historical data from 1961–1990 between April and October.
 Users have the option of setting a different value for threshold temperature or reset back to the 98th percentile value.

-For the purposes of this tool, a warm nigh is defined as a day in April through October where the minimum temperature (Tmin) exceeds the 98th historical percentile of minimum temperatures based on observed data from 1961–1990.
+For purposes of this tool, a warm night is defined as a day in April through October when the daily minimum temperature exceeds the 98th historical percentile of daily minimum temperatures based on observed data from 1961–1990.
 Users have the option of setting a different value for threshold temperature or reset back to the 98th percentile value.

 What is a heat wave?

 Heat waves are characterized as durations of sustained, extreme heat, although there is no universal definition of a heat wave.
 For purposes of this tool, a heat wave is defined as a duration of 4 consecutive extreme heat days or warm nights when the daily maximum/minimum temperature is above the extreme heat threshold.
 Each 4 day/night duration is counted, so that if extreme temperatures persist for 10 consecutive days/nights, it counts as 2 Heat Waves.
 Users have the option of choosing a different value for number of consecutive days/nights.